dagbdagb/juniper-ztp/README.md

 ```
 You really want to perform this upgrade prior to deployment... and I should incorporate it into the slax script.
 Some time.

 Historically, there was at least one nasty bug related to this procedure, rendering the PoE controller dead to the point of having to RMA the entire switch.
 Anyways, for now:
 ```
 root@unconfigured-ex2300-48> request system firmware upgrade poe fpc-slot 0 root@unconfigured-ex2300-48> request system reboot in 30 Reboot the system in 30? [yes,no] (no) yes
 ```
 Then *walk away* from the switch.
-Do nothing more until it has finished rebooting.
+Do nothing more on that device until it has finished rebooting.
 If you have a VC (stack of multiple switches as one logical unit), do *one* PoE firmware at a time.
 * if anything breaks by following these instructions, you get to keep all the pieces.
 I assume no responsibility of any kind whatsoever.